CHoudrouge4/SNNAHDD/README.md

 After, we measured the effect of changing the parameters for the Randomized k-d Trees and for the Priority K-means Tree.
 ### Randomized kd-trees
-First, we fixed all the parameters. then, we tested how the number of trees in the k-d tree forest affect the performance (measured in time).
+First, we fixed all the parameters. then, we tested how the number of trees in the k-d tree forest affect the performance (measured in seconds).
 The following graph illustrates the results.
 ![](./imges/param/performance_number_of_trees.png)